 How not to look like a tourist and blend in with the locals in Italy

-We get questions from people that would like to immerse themselves in the culture of Italy and be less like a tourist.
+We get questions from people who would like to immerse themselves in the culture of Italy and be less like a tourist.
 We have brought together some of the most useful information in this post for you to read.

 Any suggestions that would help us to blend in (and not look like a tourist)

 Clothing is one of the most common forms of blending in.
 Italians dress well and dress up, keeping to smart casual is the best option.
 Italian women will also do their hair and makeup.
-For footwear (especially on a walking tour) sneakers/ trainers are recommended, but bright colours are often frowned upon.
+For footwear (especially on a walking tour) sneakers/ trainers are recommended, but bright colors are often frowned upon.
 In the summer sandals are a great option, but make sure that they are comfortable (flip flops are often regarded as tourists and would only be worn by Italians at the beach).

 For touring, wear comfortable clothing.
 Trousers with a nice top/ shirt or shorts/ skirts in the summer.
 Please make sure though that shoulders and knees are covered when you visit a church, especially the Vatican.
 You can be turned away from entering the Vatican museums/ St Peter’s Basilica is the guards deem clothing to be inappropriate.
 Check out our blog post on visiting the Vatican, it is also good to follow the clothing rules when visiting any religious places in Italy: Visiting the Vatican